Home

 Tuberose and Amaranth color

 Tuberose and Amaranth come in variety of colors.
 Every color tells a different story.
 Let’s know about Tuberose and Amaranth color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Tuberose is Tubular in shape and has Aromatic fragrance whereas NA shaped Amaranth has Floral fragrance.
+Tuberose is Tubular in shape and has Aromatic fragrance whereas shaped Amaranth has Floral fragrance.

 More facts about Tuberose and Amaranth